 The Katapult has a learning curve, though a short one.
 If you would prefer not to read Klein's tiny instructions on the clamshell package, follow this:

-- Wire Gauge.
-Determine your wire gauge.
-Romex brand and all plastic-coated NM wiring has the wire gauge printed on it, such as, "12/3."
+- Wire Gauge—Determine your wire gauge.
+Romex brand and all plastic-coated NM wiring have the wire gauge printed on it, such as, "12/3."
 This means your wire gauge is #12.

-- Automation!
-The tool will cinch and cut the wire casing.
-At the same time, the grabber in back will slide the unneeded casing off of the copper wire.
+- Automation—The tool will cinch and cut the wire casing.
+At the same time, the grabber in the back will slide the unneeded casing off of the copper wire.